viananth/azure-rest-api-specs/specification/azsadmin/resource-manager/deploy/readme.md

-# Gallery Admin
+# Deployment Admin

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Gallery Admin.
+This is the AutoRest configuration file for Deployment Admin.

 ---
 ## Getting Started
-To build the SDK for Gallery Admin, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Deployment Admin, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`